 Advances in materials science and computational capability have led to the multiscale modelling and simulation-based design of materials and systems for high value manufacturing.

-Integrated computational materials engineering (ICME) is an emerging multi-disciplinary field that aims to establish causal relationships between material microstructure, manufacturing routes and properties.
-It seeks to integrate models defined over a range of temporal and spatial length scales to accurately represent material structures and their influence on properties, in order to provide a physics- based approach to manufacturing and performance.
+Integrated computational materials engineering (ICME) is an emerging multidisciplinary field that aims to establish causal relationships between material microstructure, manufacturing routes and properties.
+It seeks to integrate models defined over a range of temporal and spatial length scales to accurately represent material structures and their influence on properties, in order to provide a physics-based approach to manufacturing and performance.
 The benefits of such an approach are to improve component performance as well as reducing the cost and timescale of introducing a part to market through reductions in manufacturing trials and component level testing.
-The latter are considerable in industrial sectors such as transport, in particular, aerospace, and energy e.g. nuclear engineering.
+The latter are considerable in industrial sectors such as transport – particularly aerospace – and energy, for example in nuclear engineering.
 The Partnership for Research in Simulation of Manufacturing and Materials at the University of Birmingham is developing the tools needed to apply this new paradigm for manufacturing in industry.

-Our vision is to deliver validated software solutions for component design and manufacture to industry through the integration of computer modelling, advanced experimentation and novel manufacturing technology͟.
-The integrated computational materials engineering approach allows this by focussing on modelling material microstructure, mechanical properties and manufacturing combined with experimentation to enable validated analysis of component material behaviour for design, development, production and use.
-It offers huge economic potential and the successful implementation of integrated computational materials engineering will revolutionise the way components are being designed and manufactured.
+Our vision is to deliver validated software solutions for component design and manufacture to industry through the integration of computer modelling, advanced experimentation and novel manufacturing technology.
+The integrated computational materials engineering approach allows this by focusing on modelling material microstructure, mechanical properties and manufacturing combined with experimentation to enable validated analysis of component material behaviour for design, development, production and use.
+It offers huge economic potential; and the successful implementation of integrated computational materials engineering will revolutionise the way components are being designed and manufactured.

 Integrated computational materials engineering is unique in that it is not dependent on a specific production technology but can be applied across the manufacturing sector.
 This drives innovation and increases competitiveness in the manufacturing sectors by reducing the time to market and increasing component performance.